-Even if they say these are people who I did commit some know, basically said, you immigration infraction, and I want to get on a plane and go home, they weren't fighting their deportation They just wanted to be let out of jail, and at all. we have never, up until that time, essentially said, you're not fighting your immigration deportation, but we're going to hold you anyway.
+Even if they say these are people who Ι did commit some said, you know, basically immigration infraction, and I want to get on a plane and go home, they weren't fighting their deportation They just wanted to be let out of jail, and at all. we have never, up until that time, essentially said, you're not fighting your immigration deportation, but we're going to hold you anyway.